ctsop/asteroids/README.md

 # asteroids

-#use source venv/bin/activate before beginning work on the project
+#use "source venv/bin/activate" before beginning work on the project